teddythinh/FUCK-ASSEMBLY/README.md

 # MY FUCKING ASSEMBLY LANGUAGE

 ## Introduction:
-Please don't touch if you don't understand (I don't understand too 😔)
+Please don't touch if you don't understand (Neither do I 😭😭😭)

 **NOTE: I'm not sure that my program runs properly, maybe there are some logical bugs, please feel free to contact me to fix these bugs.
 Thank you very much !**